 Content Overview

-Course participants will gain a deeper understanding of human rights and the right to health, Global Health and the Sustainable Development Goals (SDGs), the WHO pandemic agreement and intellectual property rights in the context of access to medicines.
-The right to health will be discussed in the field of gender, access to essential drugs and services, disability, migration, drug use and detention through expert inputs, country case studies and exchanges with affected people; a visit to a local refugee centre in order to gain practical insights into the right to health for refugees is also part of the course.
+Course participants will gain a deeper understanding of human rights and the right to health, Global Health and the Sustainable Development Goals (SDGs), the WHO pandemic agreement and intellectual property in the context of access to medicines.
+We are thrilled to have the former UN special rapporteur for the right to health, Anand Grover, present some of his legal landmark work on ensuring access to affordable treatment and provide more background on key treaties.
+We will discuss the right to health in relation to access to essential drugs and services, drug patents, disability, migration, drug use and detention through expert inputs and exchanges.
+An excursion to a local refugee centre in order to gain practical insights into the right to health for refugees is part of the course as well as visiting the only historical TB museum in Germany to gain a deeper understanding and enable comparison of how this disease was dealt with in the past compared to nowadays.

 Course Topics